Áine O'Gorman

 Áine Marie O'Gorman (born 13 May 1989) is an Irish professional footballer who plays for Women's National League club Shamrock Rovers.
 At club level, O'Gorman began her senior career with Stella Maris, played for Peamount United and UCD Waves, and also spent two seasons with the English FA WSL club Doncaster Rovers Belles in 2011 and 2012.

-O'Gorman made her first appearance for the Republic of Ireland women's national football team in March 2006 and collected her 100th cap in June 2018.
+O'Gorman made her first appearance for the Republic of Ireland national team in March 2006 and collected her 100th cap in June 2018.
 After an 18-month period of retirement from international football, she returned to the national team in March 2020.
 In October 2022 she was in the Ireland team which beat Scotland at Hampden Park in the 2023 FIFA Women's World Cup qualification – UEFA play-offs, to qualify for the FIFA Women's World Cup for the first time.

 A prolific forward at club level, O'Gorman has won the Women's National League top goalscorer award five times – including on three consecutive occasions from 2020 to 2022 – in her long association with Peamount United.
 She was also Women's National League Player of the Year in 2014–15.
 With the national team she has often been deployed as an attacking full-back.
 She has worked for RTÉ as a football pundit on their television and radio coverage.